Skip to content

 What is YAML?

-Most IaC tools use YAML (Yet Another Markup Language).
+Most IaC tools use YAML (Yet Another Markup Language or sometimes referred as YAML Ain't Markup Language).
 It is a "human-readable" language used for configuration files that relies on indentation to show how data is organized.

 Example: AWS CloudFormation (YAML)